Leftyx/NamedEntityRecognizer/README.md

 I- indicates a token is contained inside the same entity.
 ```

-If you want to find out more about the meaning of the token Hugging Face is a good source of [information](https://huggingface.co/learn/nlp-course/chapter7/2?fw=pt).
+If you want to find out more about the meaning of the tokens, Hugging Face is a good source of [information](https://huggingface.co/learn/nlp-course/chapter7/2?fw=pt).

 Different models might have differnt labels.
-You can see how many labels the model support and their name
-having a look at the `config.json` file:
+The configuration file `config.json` found in the folder where the models is downloaded will give you some information on the supported labels and their names:

 ```json
 "id2label": {